yu8ikmnbgt6y/chatgpt_minesweeper/docs/prompts/ClassRelationDiagram.md

 # ClassDiagram
-Please make the Class Diagram for our Minesweeper game implementation we discussed until now.
+Please make the Class Diagram for our implementation we discussed until now.
 The Class diagram you will make have all the classes the application has.
 So, it will be the overall view of the application.